snehilvj/dmc-docs/docs/mantine-api/mantine.md

 .. toc::

-This guide will help you get familiar with core Mantine concepts.
-Please read this guide and the theming section before starting development to learn about all of the available theming and styling features.

 ### Styling: Dash Mantine vs. Other Libraries

 Dash components typically provide `style` and `className` props for styling, and Dash Mantine Components (DMC) also